 Canine Paintball Poisoning and The Technicolor Vomit

-Probably the third-most-asked question, behind how’d it happen and how is Lilly now, is the funny / macabre curiosity about the colorful result.
+Probably the third-most-asked question, behind how’d it happen and how is Lilly now, is the funny / macabre curiosity about the technicolor vomit result.
 You ask.
 We answer.
 Consider it Lilly’s way of adding a little holiday color into your day.

 Because I know levels of squeamishness vary, I’m not posting the technicolor vomit photo openly, but if you want to see it, click through here.
 It’s really something.
 Episode #1 and #2 (at home) were big … about 1/2 the size and much lumpier than this BIG #3 courtesy of the “magic vomiting shot” the ER docs gave Lilly.
 Episode #4 was much smaller, so they then began working at it from the other end.